 Sonos Arc + Sub3 & One (Satellite Speakers)

 Even the boxes that this equipment arrives in are impressive when it comes to first impressions.
 The boxes come with convenient handles and locks, so they won’t fall apart until you are ready.

 Each piece is wrapped in its fabric bag.
 This package is entirely free of plastic.
 It is also available in bright or deep black so that it can be matched to your decor.

 Let’s begin with the Sonos Arc soundbar.
 It measures 55 inches in width and is slightly larger than the JBL Bar 9.1.
 It’s long because it has eight subwoofers, four tweeters, and an amplifier.
 This soundbar packs a lot, especially when you consider the price.

 Low-range sounds are often perceived as lacking in punch.
-These aren’t bad at all, but they aren’t as powerful as dedicated subwoofers.
 Sub 3 is the answer.
-The Sub 3’s two force-canceling drivers provide a powerful punch without producing the vibrations of other subwoofers.
+Two force-canceling drivers deliver a powerful punch without vibrations in Sub 3.

 The Sonos Arc can also be connected to the system and automatically alters how it uses the bar’s woofers.
 The woofers are dedicated to enhancing the midrange in a movie soundtrack or music, making the whole package even better.

-The addition of two rear speakers or satellite speakers can significantly enhance the surround sound experience.
+Adding two rear speakers or satellite speakers can greatly improve the surround sound experience.
 The bar does a great job, but satellites take it to the next level.